The Impact of Life Estates on Property Taxes

 Author’s Note: While these articles are not meant to contain legal advice, the author acknowledges the assistance of Diane Dillon, Esq.

 An example of a retained life estate is a husband and wife who grant their property as a gift to their children but retain the right to live in the property for their lifetimes.
-Because beneficial use was retained by the parents and does not transfer to the children until the death of the last life tenant, there is no change of ownership until that event occurs.
-The eventual transfer upon death to the remainder holders (children) may not trigger a reappraisal because parent-to-child transfers may qualify for exclusion from reappraisal.
+Because beneficial use does not transfer to the children until the death of the last life tenant, there is no change of ownership until that event occurs.

 A granted life estate occurs when Mrs. Jones decides to transfer her home to her children and move to a retirement community while granting a life estate in the home to her good friend, Mrs. Smith.
-This grant of a life estate is a change of ownership and would subject the property to reappraisal since Mrs. Smith is neither the parent nor the child of Mrs. Jones.
-After five years Mrs. Smith decides to relinquish her life estate and turn the property over to Mrs. Jones's children.
+This grant of a life estate is a change of ownership and would subject the property to reassessment since Mrs. Smith is neither the parent nor the child of Mrs. Jones.
+After 5 years Mrs. Smith decides to relinquish her life estate and turn the property over to Mrs. Jones’s children.
 This termination of the life estate is another change of ownership.
-However, since the remainder interest is now going from the original grantor, Mrs. Jones, to her children, they can claim a parent-to-child(ren) exclusion from reappraisal for this second change of ownership.
-Assuming the exclusion is granted, the children would retain the base year value established at the grant of the life estate to Mrs. Smith plus inflationary adjustments as permitted under Proposition 13, not Mrs. Jones's Proposition 13 base year value with inflationary adjustments from her original acquisition.
+However, since the remainder interest is now going from the original grantor, Mrs. Jones, to her children, they may be able to claim a parent-to-child(ren) exclusion from reassessment for this second change of ownership.
+Assuming the exclusion is granted, the children would retain the base year value established at the grant of the life estate to Mrs. Smith plus inflationary adjustments as permitted under Proposition 13.